FALL FLOAT ON THE FLINT

 From I-75 Northbound: From Exit 39 in Adel, go west on Ga.
 37 21.7 miles to 2nd St. in Moultrie.
 Turn left on 2nd Street and proceed 0.3 mile to West Central Ave.
 Turn right on West Central Ave (Ga.
 37) and proceed 26 miles to Camilla.
 In Camilla continue on Ga.
 37 11 miles to Ga.
 91 intersection in Baker County.
 Turn left on Ga.
 91 and proceed 0.9 mile to entrance to Rocky Bend Flint River Retreat on left.

 Meals are included in the cost of registration.
-This includes three breakfast, three lunches and three locally-sourced dinners paired with beer and wine from local breweries and wineries.
+This includes two breakfast, two lunches and two dinners paired with Miller-Coors beer products.
 We encourage you to arrive Friday Oct.
-4, and enjoy our kick off evening meal beginning at 6:30 p.m..
+9, and enjoy our kick off evening meal beginning at 6:30 p.m..
 Breakfasts and sack lunches will be provided Oct.
-5, 6, 7.
+10 and 11.

 Lunches: Provided by Main Street Cafe in Camilla, sack lunches come with your choice of sandwiches: turkey, ham, pimento cheese, peanut butter and jelly or veggie/hummus.
 If you did not choose your sandwich for each day when registering, please return to the registration site, sign in and choose your sandwiches.
 You will pick up your sack lunch AT THE CAMPSITE following breakfast each morning.
 Make sure you bring a waterproof bag to keep your lunch dry on the river.
 Lunches include chips, fruit and dessert.